-Construction on the redevelopment project began in 2016 and is set to be completed in 2020.
+Construction on the recent redevelopment project began in 2016 and the expanded shopping mall officially opened in March 2021.

 Westfield Mall of the Netherlands is located in the Randstad area in Leidschendam-Voorburg.
 Randstad is known as the economic hub of the country.